roboticmaterialsgroup/soft-compiler/README.md

 1. We recommend using the soft compiler for max.
 10 inputs.
 2. Input J is intentionally removed to avoid confusion between I and J.
-3. The tube lengths and diameter to conenct input and bistable valve will decide the flow rate and time required to get the output.
+3. The tube lengths and diameter to connect inputs and logic devices will decide the flow rate and time required to get the output.

 ## Reading the schematic
 1. The schematic is organized in terms of inputs, outputs, and logic devices.